Bashir Adeniyi Musa

 Ambassador Bashir Adeniyi Musa was one of 88 potential ambassadors nominated by the former Nigerian President Goodluck Jonathan and screened by the Nigerian Senate.
-Ambassador Bashir Adeniyi Musa (Kogi State) was appointed as Deputy Nigerian Ambassador to Switzerland, Berne after the senate votes and proceedings on 8 February 2012.
+Ambassador Bashir Adeniyi Musa (Kogi State) was appointed as Deputy Nigerian Ambassador to Switzerland, Bern after the senate votes and proceedings on 8 February 2012.
 He died on 23 April 2013 after a brief illness.

 He was married to Kemi Musa and had four children together; Moji Musa, Sheriff Musa, Mubo Musa and Folashade Musa.